eLearning Strategy: The Ultimate Way To Engage Your Learners

 The Engage Model is a method for designing learning that drives action, while also delivering results.
 This new six-step model was originally designed by Vicki Hasley to revolutionize traditional workplace learning.
 But, we think this new model can also revolutionize eLearning training sessions.
 Ultimately, the goal of this model is to get learners truly engaged and connected.

 E: Energize learners.
 Energize and focus your learners early and often throughout the session.

 N: Navigate content.
-Navigate content to have students personally experience some aspect of what you are trying to teach.
+Have students personally experience some aspect of what you are trying to teach.
 Focus less on what you are presenting and more on how you present it.

 G: Generate meaning.
 Generate meaning by asking students what they've learned and how does it make a difference in their lives.
 This step emphasizes relevance and encourages people to turn knowledge into action.